5G-ERA/BED-Workshop/README.md

 sudo microk8s.kubectl get all
 ```

+This experiment uses Webots ROS2 interface developed by: https://github.com/cyberbotics/webots_ros2
+For more information about how to run the same example in docker, visit: https://cyberbotics.com/doc/guide/using-ros

 ### Measure performance of your ROS2 systems and topologies:

 For this purpose, two tools will be used.
 ApexIA performance is the most commmon package to use for testing your system and evaluate a variety of different metrics.
 ApexIA allows to configure different DDS technologies, QoS, and datatypes.
 Some exaple of datatypes allows: